sathp/blackjack_cs125/README.md

-# blackjack_cs125
-Blackjack Dealer for CS 125 Final Project
+# CS125 Final Project (MP7) - Blackjack
+CS125 MP7 Submission for sathwik2 and satwiks2.
+This is an attempt to build a Blackjack Dealer and Table in Java.